tomasz-oponowicz/spoken_language_identification/README.md

 The score against the test set (out-of-sample) is 97% (F1 metric).
 Additionally the network generalizes well and presents high score against real life content, for example podcasts or TV news.

+Sound effects or languages other than English, German or Spanish may be badly classified.
+If you want to work with noisy audio consider filtering noise out beforehand.

 ## Demo